r0ckwav3/cs263/research_notes.typ

 - In memory: SIL is represented by data structures which are implemented in the compiler sources.
 Optimization passes use the in-memory representation of SIL.
 - Textual: The compiler and related utilities can print and parse textual SIL files.
 Textual SIL files have the file extension `.sil`.
 - Binary: SIL can be stored and read from binary files.
 Binary SIL files are called "swift-module" files and have the extension `.swiftmodule`.
 Note that the binary format is not stable.
 Swift-module files are not compatible between compiler versions.

+#week-header(6)

+SIL Documentation Continued:
+- "A `.sil` file is a Swift source file with added SIL definitions."
+- OSSA (Ownership Static Single-Assignment): each variable is assigned once, and ownership is checked to statically find memory leaks or use after free.
+- Raw SIL vs Canonical SIL.
+Raw SIL may have dataflow errors and isn't optimized yet.
+- SIL types start with `$`, SIL functions start with `@`, SIL values start with `%`
+- SIL converts functions to basic blocks
+  - all basic blocks end with a terminator
+  - basic blocks take arguments
+    - function arguments
+    - forwarded arguments from the previous terminator
+    - "phi arguments" these aprently have something to do with LLVM's phi nodes
+  - in OSSA form, all arguments have ownership annotations
+- Ownership types (also starts with `@`, don't confuse them with functions)
+  - `@owned`: freestanding value is consumed exactly once during the function (by storing or destroying it typically)
+  - `@guaranteed`: value that depends on another value's existance, such as a borrow.
+  - `@unowned`: "A value that is only guaranteed to be instantaneously valid."
+Must be moved into `@owned` or `@guaranteed` being consumed.
+  - Trivial values (such as int) don't have ownership

 == Next Steps